bumjini/bumjini.github.io/_pages/about.md

 </p>
 <br>

-I am dedicated to **unraveling the mind of AI** through rigorous and precise analysis, grounded in **scientific assumptions about neural representations**—the "brain" of AI.

-Just as **epistemology** has sought to interpret human cognition, my research explores the **fundamental principles** that shape both **human and artificial intelligence**.

-My goal is to **uncover the General Principles of Mind** that govern both **human and artificial intelligence**, fostering a deeper understanding of cognition through **philosophical and scientific research**.
+I study the mind of AI through rigorous analysis of neural representations—the computational “brain” of artificial intelligence.
+My broader goal is to uncover the General Principles of Mind that underlie both human and artificial cognition.
+By building this unified understanding, my research seeks to advance AI, deepen our grasp of the human mind, and open new horizons for human knowledge and intellectual growth.

 <br>
 <br>